peteroupc/html3dutil/tutorials/camera.md

 near clipping plane will be located at the chopped-off top, and the far clipping plane will be at the base.

 The perspective projection converts 3D coordinates to 4-element vectors in the form (X, Y, Z, W), also known as _clip coordinates_.
-Since the graphics system (outside the HTML 3D library) only deals with 3D points, it divides the X, Y, and Z components by the W component to get the 3D point's _normalized device coordinates_ and achieve the perspective effect.
+However, this is not the whole story, since in general, nearly all lines that are parallel in world space will generally not appear parallel in a perspective transformation, so additional math is needed to achieve the perspective effect.
+The graphics pipeline (outside the HTML 3D library) does this by dividing the X, Y, and Z components by the W component to get the 3D point's _normalized device coordinates_.

 The following methods define a perspective projection.